richardturnnidge/i2c_lessons/README.md

 This command is to set the Agon's internal clock to the time stored on your RTC module.
 So, after the Agon has booted, for example, you can automatically set the internal clock to be the correct time.

-Place this binary in your SD card's BIN folder.
+Place this binary in your SD card's MOS folder.
 Add the command 'mos_setrtc' to your autoexec.txt file if you want it to run after each boot.
 Or, call it whenever you want with: